ast-grep/ast-grep.github.io/website/guide/test-rule.md

 ## Basic Concepts

-Ideally, a perfect rule will report issues for all invalid code and approve all valid code.
+Ideally, a perfect rule will approve all valid code and report issues only for all invalid code.
 Testing a rule should also cover two categories of code accordingly.
 If you are familiar with [detection theory](https://en.wikipedia.org/wiki/Detection_theory), you should recognize that testing rule will involve the four scenarios tabulated below.

 |Code Validity \ Rule Report | No Report | Has Report |
 |----------------------------|-----------|------------|